Obedience to Authority

 The University of Texas at Austin

-“When we are young, we naturally wish to please our parents, our teachers, and ministers and rabbis.
+“When we are young, we naturally wish to please our parents, our teachers, our ministers and rabbis.
 Even as adults, we desire to please authority figures, such as our boss at work.
-If obedience to authority causes us to ignore our own ethical standards, however, big trouble can result.
+However, if obedience to authority causes us to ignore our own ethical standards, big trouble can result.

 When people in organizations make decisions, they are often much more concerned about the acceptability of the decision to the people to whom they are accountable than they are about the content of the decision itself.
-Studies show that an underling who is pressured by a CFO to cook the books is much more likely to act improperly than an employee who is not so pressured.
-Another recent study showed that CFOs are more likely to illicitly manage earnings when it profits their CEOs than when it profits themselves.
+Studies show that CFOs are more likely to illicitly manage earnings when it profits their CEOs than when it profits themselves.
 In other words, they act unethically primarily to please their bosses, not to put money in their own pockets.

 Private e-mails sent by stock analysts during the dot.com boom often indicated that the analysts wished they had the courage to stand up to their superiors and “call them like they saw them.”
 But usually these analysts failed to do so.
 Instead, they continued to knuckle under to supervisory pressure to hype questionable stocks so that their firms could gain investment banking business.

 Most of us simply do not realize how much our desire to please superiors and our consequent tendency to defer to authority will cloud our ethical judgement when the time comes to make decisions.